ebruchez/ebruchez.github.io/_posts/2024-10-16-apple-1-reproduction-part-2-power-supply.md

 ## Introduction

 Every computer needs a power supply.
-On the Apple-1, this is split into two parts:
+On the Apple-1, it is split into two parts:

-- _Externally:_ two external transformers, fuse, switch, wiring to the mains and to the main board.
+- _Separate from the main board:_ two transformers, fuse, switch, wiring to the mains and to the main board.
 - _On the main board:_ rectifier diodes, capacitors, and regulators.

 You can see these two parts represented in the following schematics: